Identity & Access Management (IAM) in the Banking Industry

 3.1 Onboarding Process

-Standardized Account Provisioning: Establishing a consistent and uniform process for creating and setting up user accounts across an organization.
-This includes defining standardized procedures, templates, and protocols to ensure that user accounts are provisioned in a secure and efficient manner.
+• Standardized Account Provisioning: Establish a consistent process for creating and setting up user accounts across the organization, ensuring secure and efficient provisioning.

-Access Request and Approval Workflow: Implementing a structured workflow for users to request access permissions based on their roles or job responsibilities.
-This workflow typically involves a request initiation, approval process, and subsequent provisioning of the requested access.
-It helps ensure that access is granted in a controlled and authorized manner.
+• Access Request and Approval Workflow: Implement a structured workflow for users to request access permissions based on their roles or job responsibilities, involving initiation, approval and provisioning of access.

 3.2 Active User Management

-Regular Access Reviews and Updates: Periodically reviewing and updating user access rights to ensure that they align with the current job responsibilities and organizational needs.
-This involves checking and adjusting permissions to maintain the principle of least privilege and reduce the risk of unauthorized access.
+• Regular Access Reviews and Updates: Periodically review and update user access rights to ensure alignment with current job responsibilities and organizational needs.

-Role Changes and Access Modifications: Managing alterations to user roles and access levels as needed.
-This includes modifying permissions when job roles change or when employees take on new responsibilities, ensuring that access rights remain relevant and appropriate.
-Regularly updating roles helps maintain the integrity of access control measures.
+• Role Changes and Access Modifications: Manage alterations to user roles and access levels as needed, ensuring that access rights remain relevant and appropriate.

 3.3 Offboarding Process

-Timely Account Deprovisioning: Ensuring that user accounts are promptly deactivated or removed when individuals no longer require access.
-Timely account deprovisioning is crucial for preventing unauthorized access to systems and data after an employee leaves an organization or changes roles.
+• Timely Account Deprovisioning: Ensure that user accounts are promptly deactivated or removed when individuals no longer require access, preventing unauthorized access to systems and data.

-Access Revocation Protocols: Establishing protocols and procedures for revoking access privileges.
-This involves defining the steps and approvals required to remove or modify user access, particularly in situations where immediate action is necessary, such as during security incidents or when employees are terminated.
-Access revocation protocols enhance security by swiftly addressing access-related risks.
+• Access Revocation Protocols: Establish protocols and procedures for revoking access privileges, defining steps and approvals required to remove or modify user access.

 4. Access Controls